adamsochorec/slavic.media/frontend/content/blog/are-you-going-to-steal-from-us.md

 :br

-*'Why associate yourself with a culture that has a negative reputation?'*
+> "Why associate yourself with a culture that has a negative reputation?"

-*'Slavic?
-Isn't that risky?'*
+:br "Slavic, isn't that risky?"

 ::photo
 ---